 Review the following links on reference materials for ArcGIS products:

-- If you're not using ArcGIS Enterprise, learn how to publish hosted tile layers to ArcGIS Online.*
+- Learn how to publish hosted tile layers to ArcGIS Online.

-- For ArcGIS Enterprise users, learn how to publish hosted tile layers to your ArcGIS Enterprise portal, and read about the best practices for building tile caches.*
+- Learn how to publish hosted tile layers to your ArcGIS Enterprise portal, and read about the best practices for building tile caches.

 - Read an overview of the Tile Cache toolset in ArcGIS Pro, which you can use to create tile cache for imagery and elevation data.